cloudinary/cloudinary-vue/README.md

 ## ⚠️ Known Issues

-- SSR (Server-side rendering) is not currently supported.
 - If you want to work with the SDK in CodeSandbox, start with this Vue.js SDK CodeSandbox template.

 ## Additional resources